DeepDoge/purify.js/README.md

 -   **Lack of Type Safety**: JSX does not offer the same level of type safety, which decreases the developer experience.
 -   **Build Step Required**: JSX requires a build step, adding complexity to the development workflow.

+## What is Next?

+-   **Element Lifecycles**: Addressing issues related to element lifecycles is a priority.
+Tracking when an element is connected or disconnected from the DOM without fully utilizing WebComponents is challenging.
+Currently, updating attributes with signals can lead to follower leaks.
+Mutation observers are not an ideal solution due to their asynchronous nature and inability to observe inside ShadowDOM.
+Potential solutions are being explored to keep the codebase small and efficient.
+-   **JSDoc Support**: Enhancing JSDoc support is necessary, as maintaining both .js and .d.ts files is cumbersome.
+Generating .d.ts files from JSDoc has its own set of issues.
+Future improvements may involve finding alternative solutions or waiting for more robust JSDoc support.
+-   **Real-World Application and PWA Template**: I plan to build a project with **purify.js** to ensure it works well in a complex environment.
+This process will help identify any gaps and refine the library.
+Additionally, I aim to create a PWA template or package focused on enhancing the **purify.js** experience for building progressive web apps.